Nighttime Birds

 Nighttime Birds is the fourth full-length album of the Dutch rock band The Gathering, released on 6 June 1997 by Century Media Records.
 The album was recorded at Woodhouse Studios, Hagen, Germany, between 17 February and 15 March 1997 under the guidance of producer Siggi Bemm.
+Unlike their previous album, Nighttime Birds is much more experimental, atmospheric and melodic.